ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Window plants should not be kept
-very warm «t this season they should
-have all the sun and air, and as little arti­
-ficial heat of the room as pefcsible.

-homes.—Gard/ier&#x27;i Monthly.

 —The following is our recipe for curing
 meat: To one gallon of water, take one